ExFace/SqlDataConnector/README.md

 # SqlDataConnector
-Data connector for SQL databases for the ExFace business web application plattform
+Data connector for SQL databases for the ExFace business web application plattform.
+The app includes connectors and query builders for MS SQL, MySQL and Oracle.
+There are also actions for reverse engineering of SQL tables to quickly create a basic meta model, which can then be enhanced manually.
+This way, creating new meta objects and attributes becomes significantly easier anf much faster when using SQL data sources.